 Declared Rate Strategy endorsement included in your Contract.
 The guaranteed minimum interest rate set out in the endorsement will never be less than the minimum interest rate required for fixed annuity contracts on the Contract Effective Date under the Standard Nonforfeiture Law of the state in which your Contract is issued.
-For more information on the Declared Rate Strategy see the Declared Rate Strategy in the prospectus.
+For more information on the Declared Strategy see the Declared Rate Strategy section of the prospectus

-2 This Strategy is not available for Contracts issued in Missouri.
+This Strategy is not available for Contracts issued in Missouri.